 Michael Cregger, NVC Certified Coach - Level 2

-Michael picked up volleyball later in life, as an adult.
-He has played in adult coed leagues in south metro areas such as Parker and Elizabeth.
+Michael may not have picked up volleyball until he was an adult, but he has quickly made up for lost time playing in adult coed leagues in the south Denver Metro area.
 He started coaching more than five years ago through the Castle Rock Parks and Recreation Department. and has loved coaching with No Limits Volleyball ever since!
 Michael has also coached youth basketball, softball, and baseball.

-He has a Bachelor of Science in Fisheries and Wildlife from the University of Missouri and holds status as Professional Land Surveyor through the State of Colorado.
+He has a Bachelor of Science in Fisheries and Wildlife from the University of Missouri and holds status as a Professional Land Surveyor through the State of Colorado.
 Michael is currently a Health and Wellness Marketing Executive.
-He also enjoys time with family, as well as coaching and playing multiple sports.
+He enjoys spending time with his family and playing multiple sports.
 Mike is certified by the Positive Coaching Alliance (PCA).

 "We are very satisfied with Coach Michael.
 He is always fair!
 If you missed a practice, you did not get to play as much as those who attended.
 But, he plays everyone.
 He works with each girl and has the team work with their teammates.
 He creates a TEAM, not a group on individuals!
 Keep coaching please!”